1wunderkind/loopgpt-backend/SENTIMENT_LAYER_DEPLOYED.md

 ## Summary

-The LoopGPT Sentiment Layer has been successfully implemented and deployed!
+The LooptOS Sentiment Layer has been successfully implemented and deployed!
 Users can now provide feedback on recipes, meal plans, and grocery lists
 through: